-The editing process began with wage and salary income, WAGEP05X.
-Complete responses were left unedited, and this group of people was assigned WAGIMP05=1, where WAGIMP05 is the imputation flag for wage and salary data.
+The editing process began with wage and salary income, WAGEP06X.
+Complete responses were left unedited, and this group of people was assigned WAGIMP06=1, where WAGIMP06 is the imputation flag for wage and salary data.
 The only exception was for a small number of persons who reported zero wage and salary income despite having been employed for pay during the year according to round level data (see below).
 Since data on tax filing and on taxable income sources were collected using an approach that encouraged respondents to provide information from their federal tax returns, logical edits were used to assign separate income amounts to married persons whose responses were based on combined income amounts on their joint tax returns.

-Persons assigned WAGIMP05=2 were those providing broad income ranges rather than giving specific dollar amounts.
+Persons assigned WAGIMP06=2 were those providing broad income ranges rather than giving specific dollar amounts.
 Weighted sequential hot-decking was used to provide these individuals with specific dollar amounts.
 For this imputation, donors were persons who reported specific dollar amounts within the corresponding broad income ranges.
-All WAGEP05X hot-deck imputations used cells defined on the basis of a conventional list of person-level characteristics including age, education, employment status, race, sex, and region.
+All WAGEP06X hot-deck imputations used cells defined on the basis of a conventional list of person-level characteristics including age, education, employment status, race, sex, and region.

-Persons assigned WAGIMP05=3 were those who did not report wage and salary income and who were assigned WAGEP05X=0 based on not having been employed during the year.
+Persons assigned WAGIMP06=3 were those who did not report wage and salary income and who were assigned WAGEP06X=0 based on not having been employed during the year.

-Persons assigned WAGIMP05=4 were those who did not provide valid dollar amounts or dollar ranges, but for whom we had information from the employment sections of the survey concerning wages, hours, and weeks worked (in all jobs).
-These data were used to construct annualized wage amounts to be used in place of missing annual wage and salary data.
+Persons assigned WAGIMP06=4 were those who did not provide valid dollar amounts or dollar ranges, but for whom we had related information from the employment sections of the survey.
+In most cases this information included wages, hours, and weeks worked; for some persons, only hours and weeks worked data were reported in the employment section.
+The available employment section data were used to construct annualized wage amounts to be used in place of missing income section annual wage and salary data.
 Comparisons of reported and constructed wages and salaries using persons who provided both sorts of information yielded a high degree of confidence that employment data could be reliably used to derive values to serve in place of missing wage and salary information.
 To implement this approach, part-year responders were assumed to be fully-employed during the remainder of the year if they were employed during the period in which they provided data.
 An exception was made for those who either died or were institutionalized.
 These persons were assigned zero wages and salaries for the time they were not in MEPS.